 From original art to designer fashion and film memorabilia, the capital is a shopping haven.
 Spend up a storm at these top spots around town.

 Formed by Lambton Quay, Willis Street, Manners Street and Courtenay Place, the ‘Golden Mile’ encompasses some of the best shopping on offer in the capital.
 High fashion and boutique stores abound in its pedestrian-heavy paths.
-In Lambton Quay, don’t forget to visit Kirkcaldie & Stain (New Zealand's equivalent of Harrods) and Old Bank Arcade (home to top Kiwi fashion designers).
+In Lambton Quay, don’t forget to visit David Jones, a department store with an abundance of local and international labels, and Old Bank Arcade, an historic building that’s home to top Kiwi designers.

 The best known strip in Wellington, Cuba Street brings a slice of bohemia to the capital.
 Home to eclectic fashion, vintage finds and independent boutiques, it is a funky street where retail stores blend in with a miscellany of cool cafes, bars and restaurants.
 Shopping here is always plenty of fun!